What is HR Analytics?

-By analyzing the needs of a company, HR analytics helps find areas where development is required.
-It also identifies which employees need to be trained.
-By analyzing data related to the skills gap among employees, managers can decide upon necessary training programs that will help employees acquire new skills.
+By analyzing the needs of a company, HR talent analytics helps find areas where development is required.
+It also identifies which employees require training.
+By analyzing quality data related to the skills gap among employees, managers can decide upon necessary training programs that will help employees acquire new skills.

 Predicting The Impact of HR Practices

 HR analytics helps companies make predictions based on historical data and identify high-level trends and patterns.
 It allows managers to predict the consequences of the proposed practice.